docksal/boilerplate-gatsby/README.md

 ## Instructions

+`fin init` will install the Gatsby default builder.
 Once the site is installed Docksal will start Gatsby in the development mode.
 Allowing you to jump to playing with the installation.